gorzek/djmarinara/README.md

 * Efficiency improvements in conversion of music modules.
 Some use a vast amount of CPU and can have sub-real-time rendering speeds on low-power hardware.
 * Add visualizer presets and make them user-configurable, while letting djmarinara choose them randomly when rendering.
 * Add option to convert and play videos instead of just songs.
+* Recommendations for fixed-width fonts that accurately render ASCII art.

 ## Copyright Warning